 - Setting a time: Will it be a maximum of two hours?
 Will it cover lunchtime?

 - Track RSVPs: Make a list of those you plan to invite and keep a track of responses.
 Decide whether it will be a family affair, whether you plan to invite the whole class or simply a few select friends.

-- Communicate Specifics: Ensure to specify the start and end time, whether it is a fancy dress or they need to stick to a theme, and ask of there are any dietary concerns.
+- Communicate Specifics: Ensure to specify the start and end time, whether it is a fancy dress or if they need to stick to a theme.
+Be sure to ask if there are any dietary concerns.